mathjax/MathJax/docs/source/start.rst

-Note:  The configuration process has changed in MathJax v1.1, so if you have existing pages that use MathJax, you may need to modify the tag that loads MathJax so that is conforms with the new configuration process.
+Note:  The configuration process has changed in MathJax v1.1, so if you have existing pages that use MathJax, you may need to modify the tag that loads MathJax so that it conforms with the new configuration process.
 See :ref:`Installing and Configuring MathJax <installation>` for more details.